armoniax/amc-dev-docs/docs/API/Account-API.md

 bool 	account_balance_get(void *balance, uint32_t len)

 > * Parameter:
-    * balance - a pointer to a series of memory that stores
+     * balance - a pointer to a series of memory that stores balance data
-    * len - > * * length of memory for storing balance data
+     * len - length of memory for storing balance data
 > * Return:
-    * If the account is retrieved as returned: `true`
+    If the account is retrieved as returned: `true`
 > * Premise:
-    * Data is a valid pointer to a memory range at least datalen bytes long
+    Data is a valid pointer to a memory range at least datalen bytes long
-    * Data is the pointer to the balance object\*((uint64_t\*)data)to store the primary key
+    Data is the pointer to the balance object\*((uint64_t\*)data)to store the primary key

 Example:
 ```C